CJ Stander: Ireland

-Two days after winning his 50th cap for Ireland, Stander made a shock announcement that he would be retiring from rugby at the end of the 2020–21 season, citing a desire to raise his young daughter around his family in South Africa, to leave the game whilst still in good form, and to reduce the burden placed on his young family by a professional rugby players career.
+Two days after winning his 50th cap for Ireland, Stander made a shock announcement that he would be retiring from rugby union at the end of the 2020–21 season, citing a desire to raise his young daughter around his family in South Africa, to leave the game whilst still in good form, and to reduce the burden placed on his young family by a professional rugby players career.
 Ireland captain Johnny Sexton expressed his surprise at Stander's decision, whilst also heaping praise on his international teammate.

-Following the announcement, many media outlets were quick to praise Stander for his decision and for his impact on Irish rugby.
+Following the announcement, many media outlets were quick to praise Stander for his decision and for his impact on Irish rugby union.
 His 51st and final cap for Ireland was their 32–18 win against England in the final round of the 2021 Six Nations on 20 March 2021.
 In a post-match interview, an emotional Stander thanked supporters and staff and remarked that "dreams do come true".
 In his final Six Nations campaign, Stander was named in the Team of the Championship.